 Length: 103 minutes / 1.72 hours

 Forced to live in a world where he feels like he never quite fits in, Truman Burbank (Jim Carrey) keeps putting on the mask of a perfect husband, friend, and neighbor.
-This façade has lasted for thirty years as he attempts to blend in with the “perfect” actors that surround him.
+This façade has lasted for 30 years as he attempts to blend in with the “perfect” actors who surround him.
 Almost in response to his nagging doubts about the reality he has been subjected to, Truman unexpectedly gets a few peeks behind the curtain of the fabricated town of Seahaven.
-Truman finds that his wanderlust to discover a place where he belongs has many barriers, not the least of which is a fear of drowning.
-The irony is that Seahaven and the surrounding island were made specifically for him by Christof (Ed Harris), and that he is the center of a long-running reality TV show.
+Truman finds his wanderlust to discover a place where he belongs has many barriers, not the least of which is a fear of drowning.
+The irony is that Seahaven and the surrounding island were explicitly made for him by Christof (Ed Harris) and that Truman is the center of a long-running reality TV show.
 Still, Truman’s persistence pays off as he finally finds the end of his world and his freedom from it.

 Eternal Sunshine of the Spotless Mind